Treeniks/bachelor-thesis-isabelle-vscode/chapters/04-main-refinements/state-and-output-panels.typ

 ==== Using `Pretty` for Isabelle/VSCode

-The problem with adding support for correct formatting of these panels to #vscode[] is that, for `Pretty` to be able to correctly format some output, it needs to know the margin of the panel in question.
-In #jedit[] this is not an issue, since the #jedit[] UI and the `Pretty` module all exist within the same Scala codebase.
-With #vscode[], a different solution is necessary.
+The problem with adding support for correct formatting of these panels to #vscode is that, for `Pretty` to be able to correctly format some output, it needs to know the margin of the panel in question.
+In #jedit this is not an issue, since the #jedit UI and the `Pretty` module all exist within the same Scala codebase.
+With #vscode, a different solution is necessary.

 Once again, there are several possibilities that we considered:
 1. Rebuild the `Pretty` module within the VSCode extension.